A general multi-scale description of metastable adaptive motion across fitness valleys: Interesting examples

 By Theorem \ref{Thm:main}, we can observe a fixating mutant population of one of the traits $w\in V_\mut(\{0,3\})$ on the time scale $1/K\mu_K^2$.
 The corresponding rates are given by

 Note that, although there are also paths connecting $3\to4$ and $0\to5$, only the paths of shortest length $\abs\g=2$ do have an impact on the above rates.

 To conclude this example, we see that both mutant traits $4$ and $5$ are fit enough to invade the coexisting resident population.
-Moreover, they are each dominant in such a way that they suppresses the invasion of any other mutant population and hence form a monomorphic ESC.
-Overall, we obtain the metastability graph $\GG_\ESC$ pictured in Figure \ref{fig:example4}.
+Overall, we obtain the metastability graph $\GG_\ESC$ pictured in Figure \ref{fig:example4}, which in this case agrees with the 2-scale graph $\GG^2$.
+Note that the traits 0 and 3 appear both as monomorphic ESCs, as well as a polymorphic coexistence ESC.